switzersc/watchdog/README.md

 You can change the web server you link to in the server.js file with the `.link()` function.

+PS.
+You will need an Arduino LED connected to your computer at the moment, or you can mock one out.

 ## Contributions

 Please fork and submit a pull request.
 Bruno likes new friends :)